Living Wage

 It is a voluntary rate of pay for employers that is calculated annually by the Resolution Foundation based on the best available data on living standards in the UK.

-Living Wage Week 2023 took place from 6 to 12 November.
 It is an annual celebration of the Real Living Wage movement.
-For further information about the week and how you can get involved, visit the Living Wage Foundation’s website.
-We marked the week by displaying posters around the city and including information in local publications.
+For further information about the week and events you might attend, visit the Living Wage Foundation’s website.

-Cambridge City Council pays the Real Living Wage to all directly employed staff, as well as to agency workers.
+We pay the Real Living Wage to all directly employed staff, as well as to agency workers.
 We also commit to paying the Real Living Wage to all contracted staff engaged through our procurement processes.
-In November 2014 the city council received official accreditation from the Living Wage Foundation.

 We are now working to encourage and support other businesses in Cambridge to become accredited Real Living Wage employers.